AlexanderColes/Detecting_Recurrence_Events/README.md

 |B|29/03/2023|PACLITAX/CARBO (C)|

 You will need to convert it to a table like that below, using the grouping of chemotherapy regimens, to produce the relevant inputs for the models so that they may identify recurrence events.
+The days since diagnosis column is used by the ProdcueSurvivalCurve script.
+It is not used as input for the models.

 |PatientID|Days.After.Diagnosis|Days.Btw.Treatments|Drug.Group|Previous.Drug.Group|
 |---|---|---|---|---|